toptensoftware/moe-js/readme.md

 ## Express Integration

-You can use moe-js as a view engine in Express:
+You can use Moe-js as a view engine in Express:

 ```Javascript
 const moe = require('moe-js');